Hsu-Che-Wei/GeneSys/README.md

 ```

 ### 1. Prepare your inputs
 Essentially, GeneSys requires three inputs for training: scRNA-seq data, cell annotations, and a cell lineage blueprint.
 A recommended alternative is to provide an annotated AnnData object together with the cell lineage blueprint.
 The details of each items are shown below.
+Example toy data can be found in [toy_data](./toy_data) folder.

 **a. scRNA-seq data** (output of 10X genomics cellranger or our tool [copilot](https://github.com/Hsu-Che-Wei/COPILOT)) :